Meerut Municipal Corporation

-The Meerut Nagar Nigam (MNN) also known as Meerut Municipal Corporation (MMC) is the civic body that governs Meerut city.
+The Meerut Nagar Nigam (MNN) also known as Meerut Municipal Corporation (MMC) is the civic body that governs the Meerut city.
 Established under the Uttar Pradesh Municipal Corporation Act-1959, it is responsible for the civic infrastructure and administration of the city.

 The municipal corporation covers an area of 450 km2.
 The first mayor of Meerut was Late Mr. Arun Jain from independent and first Deputy Mayor was Late Mr. Mohd.
 Ashraf Advocate.
 Since then, the Municipal Body has always been alive in its constitution and functioning to the growing needs of citizens.